leynos/concordat-vale/docs/users-guide.md

 downloads and activates the latest Concordat release.
 It writes the required entries to `.vale.ini` and ensures the Makefile contains a `vale` target that performs a `vale sync` followed by a lint run.

+The command downloads the packaged archive to read `stilyagi.toml`, which defines the style name, vocabulary, and `MinAlertLevel` to write into the consumer `.vale.ini`.
+If the manifest is missing or cannot be fetched, the defaults remain `style_name = concordat`, `vocab = concordat`, and `min_alert_level = warning`.

 - `stilyagi install <owner>/<repo>` fetches the latest GitHub release and uses the matching download URL in `.vale.ini`'s `Packages` entry.
 For Concordat